What is a fixed rate mortgage?

 Fixed rate deals are available on a whole range of mortgages, from fixed rate buy to let mortgages, interest only and capital repayment mortgages.
 Every UK mortgage lender provides a range of fixed rate mortgage products to choose from.

 How can I get more advice?

-If you are unsure what is the best type of mortgage for you then speak to one of our mortgage experts here on the website.
+If you are unsure what is the best type of mortgage for you then speak to one of our expert mortgage brokers here on the website.
 They will be able to explain all the options that are open to you and will help to answer any questions or concerns you may have.
-Our mortgage comparison tools find and display all the fixed rate deals from the whole UK market place.
+Our mortgage comparison tools find and display all the fixed rate deals in the market.